Espresso baskets: they’re small but mighty. And so, despite their critical impact on extraction, they’re often overlooked.

 Taste the Difference: The Results of Our Test

 Well, taste-wise, there was a general preference for the IMS baskets.
-These were noted as producing a touch more sweetness and a little more delicacy in the cup.
-However, it should be noted that these differences were very slight.
+These produced a touch more sweetness and a more delicacy in the cup.
+These differences were slight.
 In fact, they would almost certainly be undetectable in a milk-based drink.

-One possible explanation for the tasters’ preference for the IMS baskets is that they require a greater grind fineness for the same espresso, in terms of brew ratio, doses, and time, than the equivalent VST filters.
-This may result in greater grind evenness, since at finer grind settings, the two main peaks of particle distribution are likely to be closer to each other.
+An explanation for the preference for IMS baskets is that they require a finer grind for the same espresso.
+This is in terms of brew ratio, doses, and time with the equivalent VST filters.
+This may result in greater grind evenness.
+At finer settings, the two peaks of particle distribution are likely to be closer to each other.
 But yet again, this is only supposition.

-However, there is one issue with the IMS baskets: with some light roasts and the smallest double basket (15g), we reached the limits of the EK’s grinding fineness.
-This is unlikely to be a problem on conventional espresso grinders, but is something to bear in mind if you use coffee, rather than Turkish, burrs on your EK.
+However, there is one issue with the IMS baskets.
+With some light roasts and the smallest double basket, we reached the EK’s grind fineness limits.
+This is unlikely to be a problem on conventional espresso grinders.
+It’s something to bear in mind if you use coffee rather than Turkish burrs.

-IMS also produce a single-sized basket, fittingly called The Single, which is specifically designed to produce a single shot at the same grind setting as a double basket.
-In practice, at least with our coffees, they necessitate a small adjustment coarser to maintain the same flow rate as an equivalent double.
-However, they do seem to result in better-tasting espresso than we normally achieve by splitting a double using a spouted portafilter.
+IMS also produce a single-sized basket, fittingly called The Single, It’s specifically designed to produce a single shot at the same grind setting as a double basket.
+In practice they necessitate a small adjustment coarser to maintain the same flow rate as an equivalent double.
+However, they result in better-tasting espresso than normal by splitting a double using a spouted portafilter.

 The Winner of the VST-IMS Tests

-Based on our – admittedly fairly limited – taste testing, the IMS filters have a small edge in taste over those from VST.
-This difference is slight, though, and much less pronounced than the differences between either manufacturers’ products and one of the crudely stamped filters that many espresso machines still ship with.
+Based on our taste testing, the IMS filters have an edge over those from VST.
+This difference is slight and much less pronounced than the differences between either manufacturers’ product.
+It’s also less pronounced than with one of the crudely stamped filters many espresso machines ship with.

 So which one is better?
 Ultimately, it comes down to the individual and how well the basket works with your equipment.

-All views within this opinion piece belong to the guest writer, and do not reflect Perfect Daily Grind’s stance.
-Perfect Daily Grind believes in furthering debate over topical issues within the industry, and so seeks to represent the views of all sides.
+All views within this opinion piece belong to the guest writer and do not reflect Perfect Daily Grind’s stance.
+Perfect Daily Grind believes in furthering debate over topical issues within the industry, and seeks to represent all sides.